“How to Choose a Wheelchair” is a guide that outlines the key factors to consider when selecting a wheelchair for an individual with mobility needs.

 Where to Buy a Wheelchair

 Medical supply stores: Many medical supply stores sell wheelchairs, both in-store and online.
-These stores may have a wide range of models and sizes and may also offer accessories and maintenance services.
+These stores may offer a wide range of models and sizes, as well as accessories and maintenance services.

-Many online retailers sell wheelchairs, including large e-commerce websites like Amazon and specialized mobility equipment retailers.
-When buying a wheelchair online, research the product carefully and check the seller’s reputation.
+Many online retailers sell wheelchairs, including large e-commerce websites such as Amazon and specialized retailers of mobility equipment.
+When purchasing a wheelchair online, research the product thoroughly and verify the seller’s reputation.

-Healthcare providers: Healthcare providers such as doctors, physical therapists, and occupational therapists may be able to recommend specific wheelchair models and suppliers and order a wheelchair for the user.
+Healthcare providers, such as doctors, physical therapists, and occupational therapists, may be able to recommend specific wheelchair models and suppliers and order a wheelchair for the user.

 (FAQS)